aditiohri/twemoji-tic-tac-toe/README.md

   - on their turn, when player 2 clicks on a tile, their emoji is visible inside ✅
   - The token I choose will be different from the one my opponent chooses ✅
 - I can see the winning / losing / tied outcome of the game ✅
-- Once the game is over, I cannot click any of the cells until I hit restart btn
+- Once the game is over, I cannot click any of the cells until I hit restart btn ✅

 POST MVP

-- I can choose to play the game with more cells (re factor game state into a constructor class or fn)
+- I can choose to play the game with more cells
 - I can change my emoji icon at any time and the changes will be reflected in the current board
 - I can choose to play against the computer
 - I can choose to play against a friend!!!!!! (websockets? chat tool?)